danb235/transcribe-live/README.md

 - Support for multiple audio formats (mp3, m4a, wav, etc.).
 - Selection of Whisper model sizes (tiny, base, small, medium, large) for varied accuracy.
 - Interactive prompts to guide users through the configuration when arguments are not provided.
+- Live recording to a file with optional MP3 encoding.
+- Continuous transcription display during live audio processing.
+- Ability to record and transcribe simultaneously.

 ## Installation